snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 ## Bio-age 24 years, 3 months

 The lighting in the room was weird.
-It wasn't dark, but somehow it didn't feel bright.
+It wasn't dark, yet didn't feel bright.
 It somehow felt smoky, though there weren't any fires.
-The electronic whizzing and beeping sounds from the machines gave the room an air of frivolity, which was very much at odds with how he was feeling.
+The electronic whizzing and beeping from the machines gave the room an air of frivolity, which was very much at odds with how he was feeling.